zenklinov/nasapower/README.md

 3. Read filtered data from Step 3.
 4. Plot observation points on a map within the geographical boundaries of Jawa Timur.
 5. Display the map.

-## Steps Explanation

-The data retrieved in this project is from the NASA POWER (Prediction Of Worldwide Energy Resources) database.
-Specifically, the data pertains to precipitation or rainfall, represented by the parameter code "PRECTOTCORR".
-This data provides information about total precipitation corrected for gauge and other biases.

-### Step 1: Getting Data

-In this step, the R script retrieves NASA POWER data for precipitation for a specified geographical area and time range.
-The data is downloaded for various latitude and longitude coordinates within the defined region.

-### Step 2: Pivot Data

-After downloading the data, it is pivoted from wide to long format.
-This transformation allows for easier analysis and visualization of the data, with longitude and latitude becoming rows and dates becoming columns.

-### Step 3: Combined and Filtered Data

-The pivoted data is then combined and preprocessed in Python.
-Geographical boundaries, specifically within the region of Jawa Timur, are used to filter the data, providing a subset of observations within this specific area.

-### Step 4: Visualize Data

-Finally, the filtered data is visualized on a map, providing a spatial representation of precipitation observations within Jawa Timur.

-This data processing pipeline aims to facilitate the analysis and understanding of precipitation patterns within the specified geographical region.

 ## Data Files